mkopani/format-as-you-type/README.md

 ## Overview

 * Install by running `npm i react-field-formatter` or `yarn add react-field-formatter`.
-* Import to a React component using `import useFieldFormatter from 'react-field-formatter/useFieldFormatter'`.
+* Import to a React component using `import useFieldFormatter from 'react-field-formatter'`.
 * Define a hook instance by passing in a formatter (see below) and a callback function to run `onChange`.
 E.g.,
 ```
 const birthdayFormatter = useFieldFormatter(formatDate, setBirthday);